there4/slim-test-helpers/README.md

 ### Example with DbUnit

 If you with to use Database fixture, use class `WebDbTestCase`.
+Caution: make sure the names you use for you fixture models won't conflict with your actual DB tables.

 ```php
 class LocalDbWebTestCase extends \There4\Slim\Test\WebDbTestCase {